Winter for Vata-Pitta and Pitta-Vata

-You will most likely want your routine to be a bit more vata-pacifying than kapha-pacifying, and you’ll want to take advantage of the cold, quiet nature of the season to calm and rejuvenate pitta.
+If you have a vata-pitta or pitta-vata constitution, you will most likely want to focus on the vata qualities of the season this winter, making your daily routine more vata-pacifying than kapha-pacifying, as well as taking advantage of the cold, quiet nature of the season to calm and rejuvenate pitta.
 Of course, you can adapt your habits from day to day, according to your local climate or your personal state of balance.

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences